gotamist/nlp/README.md

 TimeDistributed dense layer with softmax activation.
 Dropout is used for reguarization and batch normalization adds stability.

+### Sentiment analysis

+In this folder, you'll find models to predict sentiment (postive/negative).
+Training is done on IMDB reviews.
+I've shown a performance comparison of training using Gradient Boosting, a vanilla neural net and a recurrent neural net.
+Please note that **none of these uses a manually constructed dictionary.**

+### Training word embeddings

+Here, you'll find an example script for training word2vec on any corpus.
+Word2vec and GloVe are two commonly used word embeddings.

 ### The machine where the models are trained.

 Finally, I'm including the details of [the multi-GPU machine that I